mzouitni/spring-boot-appengine-bitbucket-pipelines/README.md

 in order to authenticate the `gcloud` command line tool.

 * Enable your repo or fork of this repo for Bitbucket Pipelines.
+* You have assigned the following Roles to the Bitbucket account: "App Engine Deployer", "App Engine flexible environment Service Agent" and "Storage Admin".
 * Enable the App Engine Admin API.

 Configure the following environment variables for Bitbucket Pipelines: